 Chiclayo is located 770 kilometers from the city of Lima, the capital of Peru, although it is only 13 kilometers separate it from the beach.
 Chiclayo is the fourth most populous city in Peru after Lima, Arequipa, and Trujillo with a population close to 760,000 people.
 Likewise, Lambayeque’s region also occupies the fourth most populated Metropolitan Areas area in Peru with a figure that exceeds a million inhabitants.

 How to reach Chiclayo?

-● Chiclayo by bus: Chiclayo is a popular destination, both by Peruvians and foreigners.
-The possibilities of arriving by bus from cities such as Lima, Trujillo or Piura are very varied having a large number of schedules each day.
+● Chiclayo by bus: Chiclayo is a popular destination, both for Peruvians and foreigners.
+The possibilities of arriving by bus from cities such as Lima, Trujillo, or Piura are very varied having a large number of schedules each day.
 Other frequent routes to and from Chiclayo are those that are part of the Lambayeque region.

 ● Chiclayo by train: Chiclayo does not have a train line with which it can communicate with other regions of Peru.